HeroWear Apex Science Overview

 - Construction Scotland Innovation Centre

-Here are 10 things we know about the Apex from university and industry studies.
-And just as importantly, there’s a brief summary of the consistent and converging results from rigorous studies in labs and workplaces around the world, which underpin how and why we know these things.
+From universities, and industry studies there’s a brief summary of the consistent and converging results from rigorous studies in labs and workplaces around the world, which underpin how and why we know these things.

 1) Apex reduces the strain on back muscles